christophehurpeau/nightingale/packages/nightingale-logger/README.md

 ## nightingale

-To see the full documentation, go to [nightingalejs/nightingale](https://github.com/nightingalejs/nightingale)
+To see the full documentation, go to [christophehurpeau/nightingale](https://github.com/christophehurpeau/nightingale)

-To see the Logger API, go to [docklets][docklets-url] or [http://nightingalejs.github.io/nightingale-logger](http://nightingalejs.github.io/nightingale-logger/docs/Logger.html)
+To see the Logger API, go to [http://nightingalejs.github.io/nightingale-logger](http://nightingalejs.github.io/nightingale-logger/docs/Logger.html)

 ## Install